Abelianization and fixed point properties of units in integral group rings: Abelianization of and

-The argument we use is adapted from \cite{Cohn2} and will use induction on $m$.
-We will show that such a canonical relation can be reduced to a relation (not necessarily canonical) for which either $m$ or $h$ are strictly smaller.
+\emph{Strategy of the rest of the proof:} the argument we use is adapted from \cite{Cohn2} and will use induction on $(m,h)$.
+We will show that such a canonical relation can be reduced to a relation (not necessarily canonical) for which $(m',h') \prec (m,h)$, by using \eqref{relation alpha}.
+Afterwards, we show that \Cref{inductionhelp} is applicable, which does not increase $(m',h')$.
+For this new relation in canonical form, either $l' < 3$, which finishes the proof, or $l' \geq 3$ and we may continue by induction.
+Since $(m',h')$ takes only discrete values in $\R^2_{\geq 0}$, this shows that at some point the length of the new relation will be less than $3$, which finishes the proof.